kkerr99/spectrocloud.docs.assignment/assignment.md

 | `kubectl exec`  | Debugs a container from the inside or explores the enviroment of the container itself. | [exec](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#exec) |
 | `kubectl debug`  | Creates a clone of a pod that does not terminate if an error is experienced inside the container. | [debug](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#debug) |

-## Debugging Kubernetes Pods and Containers with Kubectl Strategy
+## Debug Kubernetes Pods and Containers with Kubectl Strategy

 When using kubectl to debug Kubernetes pods and containers, we recommend executing the following commands in this order:
 1. `kubectl get pods`